-It also includes major shareholders, directors and senior management of the Bank, their immediate families and entities controlled, jointly controlled or significantly influenced by such parties.
+It also includes major shareholders, directors and senior management of Investcorp, their immediate families and entities controlled, jointly controlled or significantly influenced by such parties.
 Income is earned or expense is incurred in the Group's transactions with such related parties in the ordinary course of business.
-The Group's management approves the terms and conditions of all related party transactions.
+Investcorp's management approves the terms and conditions of all related party transactions.